Keep up to date with all the latest news and announcements by subscribing to our free email alerts service.

 Figure 2: Paterson geology showing cover and magnetics

-During 2017 Sipa has conducted further extensive Aircore and RC drilling and ground geophysics.
-This has resulted in the delineation of a strong zone of alteration within the broader 4km long copper anomaly which has copper greater than 0.1% and anomalous gold up to 1.3g/t Au, Molybdenum up to 323ppm and Tungsten up to 0.33% (Figure 3).
-A recent gradient array IP survey correlates directly with this zone as shown in Figure 4 and represents a compelling drill target.
+During 2017 Sipa conducted further extensive Aircore and RC drilling and ground geophysics.
+This resulted in the delineation of a strong zone of alteration within the broader 4km long copper anomaly which has copper greater than 0.1% and anomalous gold, silver, molybdenum and tungsten (Figure 3).